fcobolanos/Classifying-the-Components-of-a-Literature-Review/README.md

 The benchmark is accesible [here](./datasets)

 ## 🤖 LLM-Based Data Augmentation
 A significant challenge in scientific NLP is the scarcity of labeled data.
-To address class imbalance and increase the robustness of our classifiers, we implemented a Semi-Synthetic Data Augmentation pipeline:
+To address class imbalance and increase the robustness of our classifier, we implemented a Semi-Synthetic Data Augmentation pipeline:

 1. Seed Selection: We started with the 560 sentences from the training and validation sets.
 2. Prompt Engineering: We utilized Sonnet 3.0 to generate synthetic variations of minority classes (e.g., Extension or Limitation).